haimbilia/BuyHub/readme.txt

-    => 057177 - Buyer: Suggestion to show the "Return Order Age" in the Order details page at the buyers end => 057166 - Buyer: "Share and Earn" functionality is not working properly => 057238 - Buyer: Order ID is not showing with the "Earned Reward Points On Purchase" under the reward points section
+    => 057177 - Buyer: Suggestion to show the "Return Order Age" in the Order details page at the buyers end => 057166 - Buyer: "Share and Earn" functionality is not working properly => 057238 - Buyer: Order ID is not showing with the "Earned Reward Points On Purchase" under the reward points section => 057227 - Admin and Seller: Suggestion to give some indication regarding the "Product Warranty" field is in Days or Months or Year while adding the product

 New Features:
     => Admin shipped products listing page